-(c) We may establish criteria to allocate funding above the additional funding limits described in paragraph (b) above if we have assessed that we have sufficient funding available to provide funding above those limits.
+- (b) The additional funding available to be allocated is up to the following limits, either: - (i) 2% of your approved funding allocation for New Zealand Apprenticeships for a year; or - (ii) 10 standard training measures (STMs) for New Zealand Apprenticeships, whichever is greater. - (c) We may establish criteria to allocate funding above the additional funding limits described in paragraph (b) above if we have assessed that we have sufficient funding available to provide funding above those limits.

-The following Conditions apply, under section 426 or 429 of the Education and Training Act, to the Industry Training Fund Funding you receive for the Funding Period, in addition to the Base Funding Conditions set out in this Funding Conditions Catalogue, and the Conditions in the Education and Training Act.
+The following Conditions apply, under section 426 or 429 of the Act, to the Industry Training Fund Funding you receive for the Funding Period, in addition to the Base Funding Conditions set out in this Funding Conditions Catalogue, and the Conditions in the Act.